practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 ## Current library management in Open Dylan

-Generally, one could say that the development of Open Dylan has stalled.
+Building tool _deft_ definitely leaves much room for better support of the (automatic) configuration of an application.
+Still too much manual and opaque tinkering in the application's configuration files is needed to efficiently use Dylan's official and maintained libraries.

 See for example the [New strings Library](https://opendylan.org/proposals/dep-0004-strings-library.html#new-strings-library) with its useful functions.
+Since many years it's no longer an abstract proposal, but something which can be really used.
 But these functions are not available in a modern Open Dylan installation by default.

-After elaborate experimentation, I found a way how to upgrade the _strings_ library from inbuilt and default version 1.1.0 to new version 2.0.1 as shown here (as of 2026-06-28): https://github.com/dylan-lang/strings/releases/tag/v2.0.1
+After elaborate experimentation, I found a (shaky) way how to upgrade the _strings_ library from inbuilt and default version 1.1.0 to new version 2.0.1 as stored here (as of 2026-06-28): https://github.com/dylan-lang/strings/releases/tag/v2.0.1

 My library versions after an Open Dylan installation were these: